scalableminds/webknossos/docs/mesh_visualization.md

 // todo image of segments tab with overflow menu open

 ## Working with Meshes
-Any meshes listed in the `Segments` tab can be downloaded as an industry-standard STL file for further rendering/animation, e.g., in Blender.
+Any meshes listed in the `Segments` tab can be downloaded as an industry-standard STL file for further rendering/animation, e.g., in Blender ([Read more in this blog series[(https://medium.com/scalableminds/how-to-make-great-videos-for-biomedical-microscopy-data-51218ffa2421)]).
 Hover over the list entry for the desired mesh to reveal a shortcut menu for downloading, reloading, and unloading/removing meshes.

 Mesh visibility can also be triggered from the `Segments` tab.